lordmen99/AndroidAppForceUpdate/README.md

 # AndroidAppForceUpdate
 This project shows a dialog to user whenever there is an update available on the play store.

+**Note: Version Name shoudl be incremented everytime an app update is pushed to the play**

 Copy **ForceUpdate.java** file to your java files folder.

 Copy to **update_dialog.xml** file to layout folder.